 What Does Carfax Report Contain?

-A Carfax report contains a lot of details of the used car that you’re planning on buying.
+A Carfax report contains a lot of details about the used car that you’re planning on buying.
 That’s the only reason why I say that going for a Carfax report, even by paying some money, could be worth it.

 Here’s a list of things that a Carfax report would usually contain: